elimbaum/eecs-senior-project/notes.md

 Might want to pad all inputs to be a multiple of M, the number of MAC units available for that computation. none of the functions i’m working with, at least, will care about that. couple of extra adds for dot, i guess.

+Not sure if I actually need to be insane about MAC usage.
+Simple operations like half and minus one can probably just be hardwired…

 ```C++
 void MAC(double * a, double b, double c) {
 	*a += b * c;